-Studer in Regensdorf, Switzerland, introduces a new modular version of its OnAir 2500 broadcast console for installation in custom studio furniture.
-The new model OnAir 2500 Modulo has separate modules for fader bays and master section, along with a rackmountable mainframe that houses the power supply and host processing.
+Studer has introduced a new modular version of the successful OnAir 2500 Broadcast console for installation in custom studio furniture.
+The new model, named the OnAir 2500 Modulo, has separate modules for fader bays and master section, along with a rack-mountable mainframe which houses the power supply and host processing.
 These modules can be recessed into a desktop for a clean installation with all cables integrated within the furniture and the mainframe hidden appropriately.

-The OnAir 2500 digital all-in-one broadcast console uses software technology derived from the OnAir 3000 console and promises a new standard in ease of use for radio broadcast.
+The OnAir 2500 digital all-in-one Broadcast console utilises well-established software technology derived from the highly acclaimed OnAir 3000 console to deliver a new standard

-The fader strips include a graphical OLED (Organic LED) screen, which contains a channel label, level and gain reduction meter and parameter readouts that are adjustable via a rotary encoder and two push-buttons below the display.
-OLED screens have a much wider viewing angle than LCDs and have much higher definition, so operators can immediately see information much more clearly.
+The Fader strips include a graphical OLED (Organic LED) screen, which contains a channel label, level and gain reduction meter and parameter readouts, adjustable via a rotary encoder and two push buttons below the display.
+OLED screens have a much wider viewing angle than LCDs, and have much higher definition, so operators can immediately see information much more clearly.

-The touchscreen can also display all the relevant settings and configurations for each channel in addition to the OLED displays.
-A simple touch on one of the eight small channel push-buttons—such as equalizer, dynamics or aux send—immediately opens the corresponding page on the main screen, allowing quick and easy adjustment.
+The touch screen can also display all the relevant settings and configurations for each channel in addition to the OLED displays.
+A simple touch on one of the 8 small channel pushbuttons, e.g. equaliser, dynamics, AUX send, immediately opens the corresponding page on the main screen, allowing quick and easy adjustment.

-The OnAir 2500 Series provides inputs and outputs in standard signal formats.
-In addition to interfaces on XLR and Sub-D outlets (microphone inputs, headphone outputs, line and AES I/Os), the internal audio system also offers interfaces to digital multichannel formats such as MADI, ADAT and IEEE 1394 FireWire.
+The OnAir 2500 Series provides the user with a large number of inputs and outputs in many standard signal formats.
+As well as interfaces on XLR and SUB-D outlets (microphone inputs, headphone outputs, Line and AES I/Os), the internal audio system also offers interfaces to digital multichannel formats such as MADI, ADAT and IEEE 1394 Firewire.

-Three fixed-frame configurations with 12, 18 and 24 faders are also available, both variants having motorized channel faders available as an option.
-Large illuminated push-buttons allow access to the main channel functions, editable via the 12-inch color TFT touch screen.
+Three fixed-frame configurations with 12, 18 and 24 faders are also available, both variants having motorised channel faders available as an option.